dwayne/elm-random-quote-machine/tutorial/step-03.md

 Press ENTER at the prompt to have an `elm.json` file and an empty `src` directory created for you.

-The `elm.json` file tracks development dependencies, test dependencies and other relevant metadata for the app.
+The `elm.json` file tracks dependencies and other metadata for your app.

-The `src` directory is where you would place the various modules that comprise the app.
+The `src` directory is where you place all the Elm files comprising your app.
+In this case you'll need one file, `src/Main.elm`.

-*Read https://elm-lang.org/0.19.0/init to learn more about `elm init`.*
+**N.B.** *You can read https://elm-lang.org/0.19.0/init to learn more about `elm init`.*

-Create a `Main` module in which to write the HTML.
+Go ahead and create that file now.

 ```sh
 $ touch src/Main.elm
 ```

-Edit it to contain the following:
+And, edit it to contain the following:

 ```elm
 module Main exposing (main)